LANG 3065 Medical Interpreting (UG)

 Legacy Code 100197

 Coordinator Eva Melhem Opens in new window

-Description This unit aims to develop students' skills in interpreting at the professional level (formerly NAATI Level 3) through the modes of dialogue interpreting, consecutive interpreting, simultaneous interpreting, and sight translation in the domain of health services.
+Description This subject aims to develop students' skills in interpreting at the professional level (formerly NAATI Level 3) through the modes of dialogue interpreting, consecutive interpreting, simultaneous interpreting, and sight translation in the domain of health services.
 Lectures are held in English for students of all languages.
 The tutorials are language specific in Arabic, Japanese, Mandarin and Spanish.

 School Humanities & Comm Arts

 Bilingual competence in English and one of the languages offered by the School for the interpreting and translation programs.

 - interpret a dialogue with segments of up to 60 words in length, in simulated triangular medical situations;

 - interpret accurately over the phone or via video-link in medical/health settings;